So, you’ve decided to become a certified life coach!

 Another important thing to think about when you’re checking out coaching programs is how the course itself is taught.

 Though there are coaching training programs that operate remotely, we highly recommend choosing one that has face-to-face learning or a mixed-delivery option.
-Though distance learning is great for coaches who can’t commute, it can prove tricky for students who struggle to learn without any in-person activities.
+Distance learning is beneficial for coaches who can’t commute, but it can prove tricky for students who struggle to learn without any interactive activities in person.

-If mixed delivery doesn’t sound like your cup of tea, then you could go for a full face-to-face course.
-If you’re someone that needs active encouragement and can afford to splash the cash on a program with in person classes, then this could be a great option!
+If mixed delivery doesn’t sound like your cup of tea, you could go for a full face-to-face course.
+If you need active encouragement and peer support and can afford to splash the cash on a program with in-person classes, then this could be a great option!

 If you’re a true believer in the ‘Goldilocks’ method, then a program offering a mixture of the two will probably be just right.
-Though there are advantages and disadvantages to mixed-delivery, we find that you’ll get a good level of input while having the independence to explore.
-A win-win we’d say!
+Though mixed delivery has advantages and disadvantages, we find that you’ll get a good level of input while having the independence to explore.
+A win-win, we’d say!

-In addition to the teaching methods offered on a coaching program, you’ll want to think about location.
+In addition to the teaching methods offered in a coaching program, you’ll want to think about location.
 For obvious reasons, you won’t want to haul yourself across the country to get certified.

-Think about your learning style and what suits you best, if you learn through lectures and reading, an online life coach certification could be perfect for you.
-If you struggle to motivate yourself, perhaps other programs that offer one to one sessions and more interactive methods of learning with fellow students will suit you more.
+Think about your learning style and what suits you best.
+An online life coach certification could be perfect for you if you learn best through lectures and reading.
+If you struggle to stay engaged, perhaps other programs offering one-to-one sessions and more interactive learning methods with fellow students will suit you more.

-When you choose your certification provider, they will usually outline the modules you will study and the teaching methods upfront which can help you make your decision.
+When you choose your certification provider, they will usually outline the curriculum upfront for both in-person and online life coaching courses, which can help your decision.

-If you’re looking to become a life coach in a specific area, then it’s worth shopping around for more specialist programs from a certified life coach institute.
+If you’re looking to become a life coach in a specific area, it’s worth shopping for more specialized programs from a certified life coach institute.

-If you’ve already decided that your coaching niche is fitness and health coaching, for example, you’re better off getting certified by an organization that has an excellent reputation for that niche, such as the Health Coach Institute.
+For example, if you’ve already decided that your coaching niche is fitness and health coaching, then you’re better off getting certified by an organization that has an excellent reputation in that niche.
+A great option for that is the Health Coach Institute.
+If you want to coach business leaders, assess whether your chosen coaching school specializes in business.

-Choosing a niche for your training program is a great idea if you’re looking to make it big as a life coach.
-If you’re even remotely unsure about coaching niches, we’d recommend focusing on a general coach certificate first.
+Choosing a niche for your training program is a great idea if you want to make it big as a life coach.
+If you’re even remotely unsure about your coaching niche (or you want to offer more holistic services), we’d recommend focusing on a general coach certificate first.
 Starting out with a life coaching course and then specializing in a specific niche will help you decide whether or not the coaching life is really for you.
-Slow and steady wins the race after all!
+Slow and steady wins the race, after all!

-4. Length of the life coach certification program
+4. The length of the life coach certification program

 Now, we’ve all got our stuff.